 Note from the School Nurse

 If you have any questions regarding COVID-19 or whether your child should be at school, please call or email the school nurse Allison Vigne at [email protected], 877-3761 ext 207.
 If your child is sent home from school ill or is absent due to illness, you must call the school nurse prior to your child returning to school.
 There is a common algorithm that medical providers and school nurses are using to determine when ill students should return to school, for the safety of all students and staff.
+New state guidance from the Vermont Agency of Education includes exclusion based on travel.

 "The mission of Vergennes Union Elementary School is to engage our children, families, and community in the lifelong process of learning through exposure to: a rich and challenging curriculum, a skilled, qualified staff, and a safe, nurturing environment in which students will become caring and creative contributors to the diversity of their community and emotionally and academically prepared for the challenges of the future."